nosvagor/vagari/README.md

 One might be tempted to ask: _"why so does vagari seem so&mldr; pretentious?"_

-Well, to be frank: _vagari is pretentious_; it's kind of essential to success of the project, actually.
+Well, to be frank: _vagari is pretentious_; it's kind of essential to success of the project, actually. **To conjecture**:

+> projects like _vagari_ ought to grow to represent a digital
+> flag of some order.
+Design frameworks ought to move past representing brands,
+> and move towards being a means to virtue signal the digital community
+> (nation) you are a part of.
+Overtime, frameworks should to evolve like
+> languages, and be less universal.

 Ideally, shared participation in this fiction will hopefully manifest a reality among the participants.
 The philosophy of _vagari_ is built upon the idea that